Betelhem-Belete/GithubSearchApp/README.md

 # GithubSearchApp
-vanilla js to search a user in github
+search a user in github